+11 1

 C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable). eation are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable) · · · · · · · · · · · · · · · · · · ·

-Service Type:
+Service Type: ,

 Statutory Service

 Service:

 Day Habilitation

 Alternate Service Title (if any):

-•

 Community Participation Support

 HCBS Taxonomy: Category 1: Sub-Category 1:

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

 04 Day Services 04020 day habilitation

 Category 3: Sub-Category 3:

-1 П

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Community Participation Support (CPS) provides opportunities & support for community inclusion & building interest in & developing skills & potential for competitive integrated employment.
 CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, & strengths while reflecting their desired outcomes related to employment, community involvement & membership.
 Each participant must be offered opportunities & needed support to participate in community activities that are consistent with the participant's preferences, choices & interests.
 Each participant's preferences, choices, etc. may change based on their experiences & as a result, providers must have conversations at least quarterly about community activities in which the participant would like to participate.
-CPS must include a comprehensive analysis of the participant in relation to the following completed at least annually:
+The CPS provider is required to complete & update an analysis of the participant in relation to the following at least annually: